Melbourne reopens as world's most locked-down city eases pandemic restrictions | Business

 Similar jubilant scenes were seen in the country's largest city https://www.reuters.com/world/asia-pacific/sydney-emerges-pandemic-lockdown-beer-hand-2021-10-11, Sydney, almost two weeks ago, when authorities started easing restrictions as COVID-19 vaccination rates rose.
 Just over 70% of adults in Australia are now fully vaccinated and many residents are planning to fly overseas again as international border restrictions start to ease from November https://www.reuters.com/world/asia-pacific/australia-ease-international-travel-curbs-sources-2021-10-01.

+A LONG LOCKDOWN Even with Delta outbreaks across Australia's southeast from late June, coronavirus numbers are still far lower than those of many comparable nations, with some 152,000 cases and 1,590 deaths.

+And with a once-stuttering vaccine rollout gaining momentum, authorities no longer plan to rely on extended lockdowns to suppress the virus.
+It has been an arduous period, especially for those in Melbourne running a business.

-Under relaxed rules in Melbourne, restaurants and cafes can reopen with up to 20 people indoors and 50 outdoors - all of whom must be vaccinated - while 10 guests can gather at homes.
+"We've been open for a year, and this is our fourth lockdown.
+It's been very difficult," said David Boyle, the head chef at the up-market Farmer’s Daughters restaurant in Melbourne.
+Under more relaxed rules, restaurants and cafes can reopen with up to 20 people indoors and 50 outdoors - all of whom must be vaccinated - while 10 guests can gather at homes.
 Masks will remain mandatory.
-Australia had stayed largely virus-free for most of this year until a third wave of infections fuelled by the Delta variant spread across its southeast from late June, forcing months-long lockdowns in its largest cities.

-The virus got a foothold in Sydney, Melbourne and the nation's capital, Canberra, while the rest of the country remains largely COVID-19 free.
-Melbourne's reopening will be a boost for the country's A$2 trillion ($1.5 trillion) economy after recent lockdowns pushed it to the brink of a second recession in as many years.
+The reopening will be a boost for Australia's A$2 trillion ($1.5 trillion) economy after recent lockdowns pushed it to the brink of a second recession in as many years.
+At Melbourne's once bustling Journal Cafe, waitress Sullivan Kovacs said business was still modest on Friday and that customer numbers would increase once office workers and trades people returned to the city en masse.

-Even with the Delta outbreaks, Australia's coronavirus numbers are still far lower than those of many comparable nations, with some 152,000 cases and 1,590 deaths. ($1 = 1.3259 Australian dollars)
+"A lot of the traffic comes from people working in the city, and a lot of the tradies haven't gone back to work yet," Kovacs said. ($1 = 1.3259 Australian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)